Dynamical symmetries in laser harmonic generation via a cubic nonlinearity: Connection with Noether's Theorem and spectral theorems

 There is also a connection between our work and theorems by Bloch and Floquet \cite{bloch, floquet}. \begin{enumerate} \item Our work: we recall that any \emph{allowed symmetry} leaves the (periodic) quantity $\Psi_0^* \Psi_0$ invariant.
 For lasers interacting with a crystal, the (periodic) quantity like $\Psi_0^* \Psi_0 + \Psi_0 \exp(i\varphi) + V(\varphi)$ should remain invariant \cite{alon98, bayku}.
-Any \emph{allowed harmonic} $\Psi_n$ must then satisfy: $\Psi_n^* \Psi_0$ is invariant under any allowed symmetry. \item Bloch's theorem: any solution $\Psi_n$ to the time-independent Schr\"odinger equation with a periodic potential satisfies: $\Psi_n \exp(-i \vec{k}\cdot \vec{r})$ is periodic in space with the same discrete symmetries as the periodic potential.
+Any \emph{allowed harmonic} $\Psi_n$ must then satisfy: $\Psi_n^* \Psi_0$ is invariant under any allowed symmetry. \item Bloch's theorem: any solution $\Psi_n$ to the time-independent Schr\"odinger equation $-\Psi_{xx} + V(x)\Psi = E\Psi$ with a periodic potential $V(x)$ satisfies: $\Psi_n \exp(-i \vec{k}\cdot \vec{r})$ is periodic in space with the same discrete symmetries as $V(x)$.
 Thus, the potential dictates the allowed symmetries and Bloch's theorem dictates that allowed solutions must incorporate all allowed symmetries.
 When we identify the incoming plane wave $\exp(i \vec{k}\cdot \vec{r})$ with $\Psi_0$, the correspondence with our work becomes obvious. \item Floquet's theorem resembles Bloch's theorem, but deals with functions that are periodic in time rather than space.
 Let $d\Psi/dt = A(t) \Psi(t)$ where $A(t+T) = A(t)$ for all $t$, and define $f(t) = \Psi^{-1}(0) \Psi(t)$.
 Then $f(t+T) = f(t) f(T)$ for all $t$ and there exist (possibly complex) matrices $B$ and $P(t)$ such that $f(T) = \exp(TB)$, $P(t+T) = P(t)$ and $f(t) = P(t) \exp(tB)$ for all $t$.
-When we identify $\exp(tB)$ with $\Psi_0$, the correspondence with our work becomes obvious. \item In each case, we see that the available symmetries dictate the regular steps of the harmonic progression relative to some starting point (pump wave): $\Psi_0$ in our work, $\exp(i \vec{k}\cdot \vec{r})$ in Bloch's Theorem and $\exp(tB)$ in Floquet's Theorem. \item Finally, we notice that the ``fundamental modes'' in our approach correspond to the simplest possible Bloch and/or Floquet states, where the periodic function $\Psi_n \exp(-i K\cdot X)$ is actually constant. \end{enumerate}
+When we identify $\exp(tB)$ with $\Psi_0$, the correspondence with our work becomes obvious. \item In each case, we see that the available symmetries dictate the regular steps of the harmonic progression relative to some starting point (pump wave): $\Psi_0$ in our work, $\exp(i \vec{k}\cdot \vec{r})$ in Bloch's Theorem and $\exp(tB)$ in Floquet's Theorem.
+The allowed symmetries are then dictated by periodic quantities (``lattices''): $\Psi_0^* \Psi_0$ for harmonic generation, the potential $V(x)$ in the Schr\"odinger equation and the function $A)t)$ in Floquet's theorem.
+Allowed harmonics must then preserve the following quantities under all allowed symmetries: $\Psi_n \Psi_0^*$, $\Psi_n \exp(-i \vec{k}\cdot \vec{r})$ and $f_n(t) \exp(-tB)$ respectively. \item Finally, we notice that the ``fundamental modes'' with constant $|\Psi_0|^2$ in our approach correspond to the simplest possible Bloch and/or Floquet states, where the periodic function $\Psi_n \exp(-i K\cdot X)$ is actually constant. \end{enumerate} We summarise these results in Table \ref{table:1}.

 It is worthwhile to note that the generation of novel modes via Eq. (\ref{eq:kprogression}) may be called ``diffraction'' or ``scattering'' for $|\Delta (\omega/\sigma)| = 0$, ``scattering'' for $0 < |\Delta (\omega/\sigma)| < \omega_0$ (e.g. stimulated Raman scattering) and ``harmonic generation'' $ |\Delta (\omega/\sigma)| \geq \omega_0$.
 Yet in all these cases we are dealing with more or less the same process.
 (In the case of scattering or diffraction, the range of side bands is often limited by some underlying dispersion relation, making these processes look more different from harmonic generation than they really are.)